Cost of Living in Nicaragua

 We asked people how much they someone comfortably live on in Nicaragua, they wrote:

 "The cost of living in Nicaragua is relatively low compared to other countries.
 Groceries and basic goods like fruits and vegetables are very affordable.
 Most restaurants serve meals at relatively low prices.
 Gasoline is also inexpensive.
 Transportation costs are low and public transportation is available in most cities at an affordable rate.
 Housing prices also range widely depending on quality and location, and there are many nice apartments and homes that are reasonably priced.
-Overall, Nicaragua is a great place to live when you want to keep your costs at a minimum," wrote a person living in Nicaragua.
+Overall, Nicaragua is a great place to live when you want to keep your costs at a minimum," remarked one in Nicaragua.

 Get Quote